Autistic burnout 5 years recovery - what actually helped slightly

 What Tracking Showed Me

-Tracking my spoons allowed me to adjust my environment wherever possible.
+Tracking my energy allowed me to adjust my environment wherever possible.
 I picked up on subtle drains around my family's house and at work.

 White noise machines.
 Earplugs.
 Noise-canceling headphones.
 Masking less—hiding my autistic traits around my family, forcing eye contact, pretending their yelling didn't affect me.
-Dropping some of that performance saved me spoons.
+Dropping some of that performance saved me energy.

-These help, but barely make a dent in an environment that ignores your accommodations entirely.
+These help, but barely help in an environment that ignores your accommodations entirely.

 The Reality